harryjph/android-auto-headunit/README.md

 # Mazda Connect Android Auto Headunit App

-Headunit App ported over to Mazda Connect CMU.
-The app makes extensive use of jni functions that was originally developed by Mike Reid (see below).
+Unofficial port of Android Auto Headunit App to Mazda Connect CMU.
+The app makes extensive use of jni functions that were originally developed by Mike Reid as part of his Android app (see below).

 See the following thread for details: http://mazda3revolution.com/forums/2014-2016-mazda-3-skyactiv-audio-electronics/121561-android-auto-headunit-app-beta.html